YagiGo/RaspberryPiVoiceRemote/README.md

 # RaspberryPiVoiceRemote
 ### Simple Intro
-This is a IoT project which uses alexa to control general home appliances.
-Including raspberry pi and an android app
+This is an IoT project which uses alexa to control general home appliances.The project includes a raspberry pi and an android app.

+### Speciality
++Simple Setup
++Full Alexa Support
++Easy to Implement Home Appliances, even some that are not IoT Compatible